 As mentioned before, students and young people are faced with often prohibitively high car insurance premiums due to the fact that they’re statistically more likely to make a claim.
 Therefore, many young drivers opt to be insured on their parents’ car as a named driver to benefit from cheaper car insurance.
 However, this will likely result in higher premiums for the main driver (their parents).

 If you’re a young driver and you want to be the main driver of your car but still find cheap car insurance, then you should consider a telematics or black box insurance policy.

 You should also be aware that as a named driver, you are unlikely to be able to build up a no claims discount over time – something that can prove invaluable on the hunt for low cost insurance.

 Occasionally your insurer will allow you to build up a no claims discount but it will come with conditions like forcing you to stay with the insurer in order to capitalise on it – which can prove to be a false economy in the long run if cheaper premiums are available elsewhere.

 The final thing to be aware of when it comes to named driver insurance is to avoid what is known as ‘fronting’.

 This is when you are on the insurance policy for the vehicle in question as a named driver when in fact you are the main driver.

-If you have some kind of accident, try to claim, and are caught out fronting, not only will your claim be made invalid but you will find any insurance you take out in the future far more expensive as a result.
-You could also receive six points on your license which, for younger drivers, equals and instant ban.
+If you have some kind of accident, try to claim, and are found out to be fronting, not only will your claim be made invalid but you will find any car insurance you take out in the future far more expensive as a result.
+You could also receive six points on your licence which, for younger drivers, equals an instant ban.

 So as long as you avoid fronting and take note of the potential effects on your no claims discount (or lack thereof), then named driver insurance could be just what you need to get yourself on the road at a low cost.

-Compare the cost of adding Insurance policies with named drivers by using our free and impartial comparison service today, saving you money when you need it most.
+Compare the cost of insurance policies with named drivers by using our free and impartial car insurance comparison service today, saving you money when you need it most.